zoltancsik/Dialogue-Modelling/README.md

 # FurHat Skill

 ## Overview
 This skill provides an interactive conversation flow for the Furhat robot centered around cinema experiences, both past and recent.
-It guides the user through questions about their latest cinema visits, their opinions on movies, and their reflections on the general state of cinemas today.
+It guides the user through questions about their latest cinema visits, while serving the purpose of collecting dialogue data for future analyses.

 ## Example States: